modoboa/modoboa/doc/getting_started/install.rst

 On a *Debian* like system, just run the following command::

-  $ apt-get instal python-dev libxml2-dev libxslt-dev
+  $ apt-get install python-dev libxml2-dev libxslt-dev

 .. _database: